 School Counseling Program Class Representatives

 Two second year students will be selected to serve as School Counseling Class Representatives under the Graduate Assistantship funding.
-Class representatives are chosen through faculty nomination.
 The award is given in the form of tuition remission of 3 credits during the fall semester of their second year at USF.
-The faculty are asked to nominate second year students who demonstrate:
+Students will be selected based on the following criteria:

 - Inquiries should be directed to Donna Sellers, the Counseling Psychology Department Program Assistant.